About this detailed guidance

 On examining the evidence, the Tribunal concluded that:

-This case builds on a precedent set in Michael King v the Information Commissioner (LBRT) EA/2006/0049 & 50 (12 July 2007) where the Tribunal reached a similar conclusion, ie that a request should be read objectively and that the public authority is under no obligation “to go behind what appears to be a clear request”. [para 86]
+This case builds on a precedent set in Berend v the Information Commissioner and London Borough of Richmond upon Thames (LBRT) EA/2006/0049 & 50 (12 July 2007) where the Tribunal reached a similar conclusion, ie that a request should be read objectively and that the public authority is under no obligation “to go behind what appears to be a clear request”. [para 86]

 Similarly, it is important to remember that your duty to provide advice and assistance under section 16 relates to clarifying requests.
 You are not expected to offer any clarification of material provided in response to requests.

 This is further explored in the First-tier Tribunal (FTT) decision Nick Innes v Information Commissioner EA/2009/0064 (5 May 2011).

 The appellant had made a series of requests seeking information on pupils’ progress at the school.
 He said the information he was given could not be understood without an explanation and argued that the public authority was under a duty to provide one under section 16.

 In this case, the FTT found that the duty to provide advice and assistance does not extend to explanation of the information requested.
 Rather, its purpose is to help the applicant identify the information they are seeking.

 “There are numerous circumstances where eg technical or scientific information is disclosed which is meaningless to the requestor, without an explanation.
 It may be that an explanation is not held and one would have to be created especially for the requestor for the public authority to fulfil any perceived obligation to explain the data.
 This goes beyond the terms of section 1(b) FOIA which provides for the communication of information where it is held, and nothing else.” [para.
 27]